Lajos Kassai

-Lajos Kassai (born 16 September 1960), is a Hungarian bowyer, archer and equestrian.
-He is primarily known for his work reviving the traditional art of horse archery, including adapting it into a modern sport.
+Lajos Kassai (born 16 September 1960) is a Hungarian bowyer, archer and equestrian.
+He is primarily known for his work reviving the traditional art of mounted archery, including adapting it into a modern sport.
 For his work he received the Officer's Cross of the Order of Merit of the Republic of Hungary.

 Bow-making

 Lajos Kassai started making his bows in the mid-1980s and was competing successfully in field archery.
 Then based on the work of Karoly Cs.
 Sebestyen and Dr Gyula Fabian, using modern materials and technologies, he reconstructed and as first one in the world started series production of the traditional Hungarian bow used in the age of the Hungarian Conquest.
 Eventually bow-making became his primary profession, and he became the first in the world to mass-produce this style of bow.
 Besides Hungarian, Kassai makes other types of traditional bows, including; Scythian, Hun (asymmetric type), Avar, and Mongol.